Assurena Insurance Agency is an independent insurance brokerage agency that carries some of the best coverage options in the entire New USA.

 Some licences can be exchanged; others require a Spanish driving test.

-11. Healthcare in Spain (Public vs Private)
+11. Healthcare in Spain for Expats (Public vs Private)

 Public Healthcare (SNS)